Densaugeo/paraforge/README.md

 - UI
   * Adjust parameters / model and file names
   * Handle multiple models at once.
 I'm really going to need that for testing
-- Core functions
-  * Test multiple runs in one wasm instance

 ## License